-Borrowing costs of RM925,000 (2019: RM1,884,000) which arose on the financing specifically entered into for the construction of the factory buildings were capitalised by the Group during the financial year.
+In the previous financial year, borrowings costs of RM925,000 arose on the financing specifically entered into for the construction of the factory buildings were capitalised by the Group during the financial year.

-Assets under construction represents expenditure for factory buildings in the course of construction.
+Assets under construction represented expenditure for factory buildings in the course of construction.

-The carrying amount of leasehold land, buildings and non-movable assets of RM208,864,000 (2019: RM208,506,000) are pledged to licensed banks as security for banking facilities granted to the Group (Note 15).
+The carrying amount of leasehold land, office buildings and non-movable assets of RM154,787,000 (2020: RM208,864,000) are pledged to licensed banks as security for banking facilities granted to the Group (Note 15).